 13 Things Lotto Winners Won’t Tell You: Life After Winning the Lottery

-Winning the lottery seems like a stroke of luck, but what about life after winning the lottery?
-Past lottery winners weigh in on losing friends, becoming spectacles, and increasing the odds of striking it rich.
+Winning the lottery seems like a stroke of luck, but what about life after lotto?
+Past winners weigh in on losing friends, becoming spectacles, and increasing the odds of striking it rich.